 It is the philosophy at Shaw High School that the purpose of discipline is to foster responsibility, independence, self-discipline, and positive behavior.
-We believe it is important for students to realize that logical and natural consequences occur from the choices they
+We believe it is important for students to realize that logical and natural consequences occur from the choices they make.
+It is our belief that a discipline philosophy, when applied consistently by teachers and staff, will result in a wholesome atmosphere for teaching and learning.

 Proper behavior is vital for a smooth-running and productive school atmosphere.
-Disciplinary action can include detention, phone calls, video/phone conferences, confiscation of items, inschool suspension, suspension, expulsion, and referral to criminal authorities.
+Disciplinary action can include detention, phone calls, video/phone conferences, confiscation of items, in-school suspension, suspension, expulsion, and referral to criminal authorities.
 Disciplinary action will be geared to change the unacceptable behaviors, not to hurt or unduly punish the student.

 In addition to the rules in the handbook, all students are subject to the policies on discipline of the Muscogee County Board of Education.
-A copy of this is given to each student.
+A copy of this handbook is available on www.shawunited.com.
+A copy can be given upon request.
 Please read it with care.